jlpteaching/ECS201C-Spring2019/HW1/HW1.md

 After writing the serial and parallel versions of ocean, write another, optimized_ocean, which contains some architecture focused optimization.
 Examples of this include, blocking the algorithm temporally or spatially to take advantage of caches, optimizing for special execution units like SIMD/SSE, and optimizing data layout for memory bandwidth.
 [Closing the Ninja Gap](https://www.intel.com/content/dam/www/public/us/en/documents/technology-briefs/intel-labs-closing-ninja-gap-paper.pdf), an intel paper, describes these examples applied to many different algorithms and may help you get started.
+Of course, amarillo is an AMD platform, so the optimizations may be a little different from the Intel paper above.
+The AMD system supports AVX2 instructions, but it does not support AVX 512.

 After implementing optimized_ocean, briefly (2 to 4 sentences) describe your optimization and how you applied it to ocean.
 Plot the speedups obtained with your new optimization over sequential ocean for the same conditions as in Problem 3.